 How to Reach

-Mumbai has an international airport, Chattrapati Shivaji International Airport, formerly known as Sahar International Airport.
+BY AIR -Mumbai has an international airport, Chattrapati Shivaji International Airport, formerly known as Sahar International Airport.
 This airport is located at a distance of 30 km from the city center, Nariman and 4 km from the domestic terminal in Santa Cruz.
 Regular flights connect this airport to important cities of India and World.
 Both the terminals are 5 km away from each other.
 Regular shuttle bus service is available between the two.
 Private cabs are available from outside the airport.

-Mumbai contains the headquarters of both Western and Central Railways and thus the city is very well-connected to the country through rails.
+BY RAIL -Mumbai contains the headquarters of both Western and Central Railways and thus the city is very well-connected to the country through rails.
 Super-fast trains as well as passenger trains are available to important Indian cities such as Delhi, Chennai, Kolkata, Hyderabad and Bangalore.
 The city has two railway stations Chattrapati Shivaji Terminus (CST), earlier known Victoria Terminus, and Bombay Central Station.
 Central railways have trains for southern and eastern parts, while western railways have trains for north region from Church gate and other central stations.